-Romantic Psychosis begins with the premise that the Trump White House regime makes clear certain similarities of culturally significant psychotic behavior and psychotic effects between our own historical moment and that of and the Regency, with the years leading up to the Regency signaling the signs of what we might term pre-psychotic destabilizations and loss of a fully functional relation between the symbolic order and its subjects.
+Romantic Psychosis begins with the premise that the Trump White House regime evinces certain similarities of culturally significant psychotic behavior and psychotic effects between our own historical moment and that of the Regency, with the years leading up to the Regency signaling what we might term prepsychotic destabilizations and the loss of a fully functional relation between the symbolic order and its subjects.
 The familiar phrase “the Madness of King George” may suggest more than a monarch’s loss of control over his symbolic function.
 It describes a psychotic break in the monarch’s identification with the illocutionary force of imperatives—the monarch as both the Father and the Law within the symbolic order—signaling something broader and generalizable to the affairs of (his) state.
-Our claim is that the Regency, as a period without a head, is a psychotic period: royal psychosis played out semiotically in the body politic.
-The similarities between Trump as head of state during his administration—a head whose affairs equally muddy distinctions between public and individual hallucination, and demonstrate reduced and broken language use and paranoid fantasies, thus often leaving the country without a head—with “Mad George” are intensely relevant to the deep concerns held regarding Trump’s mental stability as president, and with psychotic symptoms played out on the cultural public stage.
-That during his term as president the U.S. has experienced Trumpian behavior across the country, demonstrated by outrageous group resistance to the demands of reason, illustrates that the body politic is threaded through with more than the king’s symbolic body.
+Our claim is that the Regency, as a period without a head (of state), is a psychotic period: royal psychosis played out semiotically in the body politic.
+The similarities between Trump as head of state during his administration—a head whose affairs equally muddy distinctions between public and individual hallucination and demonstrate reduced and broken language use and paranoid fantasies, thus often leaving the country without a head—and “Mad George” are intensely relevant to the deep concerns held regarding Trump’s mental stability as president and his psychotic symptoms as played out on the cultural public stage.
+During his term as president, the United States experienced Trumpian behavior across the country, demonstrated by outrageous group resistance to the demands of reason, which illustrates that the body politic is threaded through with more than the king’s symbolic body.
 His mind is also intimately connected, and when he has lost it, the societal results plunge the nation into psychotic crisis, as the events of 2020 illustrated.
-W. J. T. Mitchell points out in “American Psychosis: Trumpism and the Nightmare of History,” that Nietzsche’s aphorism rings universally true: “Insanity in individuals is somewhat rare.
+W. J. T. Mitchell points out in “American Psychosis: Trumpism and the Nightmare of History” that Nietzsche’s aphorism rings universally true: “Insanity in individuals is somewhat rare.
 But in groups, parties, nations, and epochs, it is the rule.”
 What this ironic witticism doesn’t mention is that communal insanity requires a figurehead, a leader who speaks on behalf of the larger whole.
-In George III’s (and Trump’s) case, it is a leader who has lost himself, and whose phallic loss registers a shattering or rejection of the symbolic in favor of hallucinatory irruptions into the communal reality: an irrelevant throne, a failed governmental structure.
+In George III’s (and Trump’s) case, it is a leader who has lost himself and whose phallic loss registers a shattering or rejection of the Symbolic in favor of hallucinatory irruptions into the communal reality: an irrelevant throne, a failed governmental structure.